Kavi Mailing List Manager Help

 Get info <listname-info@example.org> Responds by sending you an email containing information about the list.

-Get FAQ <listname-faq@example.org> Responds by sending you an email containing the list's Frequently Asked Questions.
+Get FAQ <listname-faq@example.org> Responds by sending you an email containing the list's Frequently Asked Questions, if any are available.

 Subscribe <listname-subscribe@example.org>